Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Introduction

 Our work primarily builds upon (i) triage guidelines for scarce healthcare resources, (ii) decision trees and MDPs for decision making in healthcare, and (iii) recent advances to compute interpretable decisions in sequential decision-making.

-\textbf{Triage guidelines in the Operations Management literature.} There is a large body of literature in the operations management (OM) and medical literature on designing efficient triage guidelines for allocations of scarce healthcare resources.
+\paragraph{Triage guidelines in the Operations Management literature.} There is a large body of literature in the operations management (OM) and medical literature on designing efficient triage guidelines for allocations of scarce healthcare resources.
 In a broad sense, the usual objective is of \textit{doing the greatest good for the greatest number}~\citep{frykberg2005triage}.
-For instance, \cite{sacco2007new} proposes to use linear programming to determine priorities among patients in the hospitals, and \cite{jacobson2012priority} rely on sample-path methods and stochastic programming for computing policies for assignments to key resources (such as ambulances and operating rooms) in the aftermath of mass-casualty events. \cite{kim2015icu} estimates the impact of ICU admission denials on the outcomes of the patients.
+For instance, \cite{sacco2007new} propose to use linear programming to determine priorities among patients in the hospitals, and \cite{jacobson2012priority} rely on sample-path methods and stochastic programming for computing policies for assignments to key resources (such as ambulances and operating rooms) in the aftermath of mass-casualty events. \cite{kim2015icu} estimate the impact of ICU admission denials on the outcomes of the patients.
 Triage conditions can be tailored to various situations, including austere conditions and imperfect information~\citep{argon2009priority,childers2009prioritizing,li2010approximate,sun2018patient} or specific health conditions, such as burn-injured patients~\citep{chan2013prioritizing}.
-Note that triage guidelines are also of interest in other area of OM, e.g. allocating customers to servers~\citep{dobson2011impact,alizamir2013diagnostic}.
-Other works analyze directly the regimes where triage may or may not be beneficial~\citep{sun2019triage}, and the impact of available capacity on triage decisions~\citep{chen2020effects}. \tb{Perhaps most similar to our paper is the work in \cite{anderson2021rationing}.
+Note that triage guidelines are also of interest in other areas of OM, e.g. allocating customers to servers~\citep{dobson2011impact,alizamir2013diagnostic}.
+Other works analyze directly the regimes where triage may or may not be beneficial~\citep{sun2022triage}, and the impact of available capacity on triage decisions~\citep{chen2020effects}. \tb{Perhaps most similar to our paper is the work in \cite{anderson2023rationing}.
 The authors also look at the NYS ventilator allocation guidelines and compare to two guidelines they developed which incorporate machine learning predictors (regularized logistic regressions) beyond just the Sequential Organ Failure Assessment (SOFA) score.
 We take a different methodological approach.
-While \cite{anderson2021rationing} focus on the prediction of survivability and length-of-ventilation, we develop a methodology to identify a tree-based policy to allocate ventilators, emphasizing the interpretability of our decision guidelines.} More generally, the efficiency of the triage guidelines are often demonstrated numerically and, in some instances, some structural properties of optimal policies can be derived theoretically.
-Many of these works focus on index policies in order to facilitate implementation, even if the optimal policy is quite complex.
-The indices are often derived from aggregate metrics which capture factors like survival risk, length-of-stay, and/or risk of mis-triage.
+While \cite{anderson2023rationing} focus on the {\em prediction} of survivability and length-of-ventilation, we focus on {\em allocation} and {\em interpretability}, developing a methodology to identify a tree-based policy to triage ventilators.
+We will provide an in-depth comparison with the methods in \cite{anderson2023rationing} in Appendix \ref{app:comparison ISP-LU}.} More generally, the efficacy of the triage and allocation guidelines are often demonstrated numerically and, in some instances, some structural properties of optimal policies can be derived theoretically. \tb{Many of these works focus on index policies in order to facilitate implementation, see~\cite{mills2016simple} for application to mass-casualty triage and~\cite{bastani2021efficient} for applications to COVID-19 testing at the Greek border.} The indices are often derived from aggregate metrics which capture factors like survival risk, length-of-stay, and/or risk of mis-triage.
 However, such approaches can obscure clinical features resulting in lack of \textit{interpretability} and are not easily explainable to the medical staff.